mv-2112/canonical-openstack-docs/tutorial/on-board-your-users.rst

 projects which are an abstraction used by other OpenStack services to group and isolate various types of resources (e.g. VMs).

 In turn, authentication and authorisation functions are handled through the concept of users, groups and roles.
-Even though we're going to use the default database backend in this tutorial, organisations can also plug their Canonical OpenStack into an enterprise identity and access management system, such as LDAP.
+Even though we're going to use the default database backend in this tutorial, organisations can also plug their Canonical OpenStack into an enterprise identity and access management system, such as :doc:`LDAP</how-to/features/ldap>`.

-..
-TODO: Add a link to the LDAP feature

 In the following example we'll create a new project and a user under the *users* domain, assign a *member* role to this user, and demonstrate how to distribute the newly created users' credentials to your colleagues so that they could also start their journey with Canonical OpenStack.